 Then, various kinds of peppermint and chocolate candies not only make the top look pretty, but they add even more minty goodness!

 How to make peppermint bark:

-Once the chocolates are melted, you’ll pour the chocolate layer down first and then the white chocolate layer on top.
-Want to be a rebel?
-Go ahead and do it the other way around.
+- Once the chocolates are melted, you’ll pour the chocolate layer down first and then the white chocolate layer on top.
 Then, take a butter knife and give them a swirl to make them pretty.

-My best advise is to keep your homemade peppermint bark in an air tight container in the refrigerator or freezer.
-If you keep your house cold like we do, it will certainly last at room temperature, but if you want to give the peppermint bark as a gift and plan to make it ahead of time, keep it in the freezer.
+- My best advise is to keep your homemade peppermint bark in an air tight container in the refrigerator or freezer.
+If you keep your house cold like we do, it will certainly last at room temperature, but if you want to give the it as a gift and plan to make it ahead of time, keep it in the freezer.
 It should last several weeks.

 - Peppermint Candy Cane Cookies

 - Homemade Peppermint Patties

 - 12 ounces white chocolate chopped or chips

 - 16 ounces semi sweet or dark chocolate chopped or chips